HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Events.md

 The number of times this event invoked may vary per platform.
 It is not recommended to write business logic assuming that this function is invoked only once when there is a change in positional or dimensional properties.
 This event will not trigger when transformations are applied though widget is moved or scaled or rotated from its original location.

-Example
+<b>Example</b>

-{% highlight voltMx %}//Sample code to set doLayout event callback to a button widget.
+{% highlight VoltMx %}//Sample code to set doLayout event callback to a button widget.
 /*This code changes the top property of button2 and makes it appear below button1.*/ myForm.button1.doLayout=doLayoutButton1;